HomeResourcesBlogNonprofit Fleets: Tackle Route Planning, Driver Coaching With Telematics

-These types of nonprofits often have dedicated vehicles or small fleets to help advance their mission.
-But like other areas of the organization, the vehicles have to run as efficiently, safely and cost-effectively as possible to account for tight budgets and, often, limited staff or volunteers.
+These nonprofits often have dedicated vehicles or small fleets as an integral part of advancing their mission.
+And like other areas of the organization, these vehicles must run as productively, safely and cost-effectively as possible to account for tight budgets and, often, limited staff or volunteers.

-Overcoming these and other challenges requires investment in technology solutions that can help nonprofits deliver maximum ROI.
-Telematics technology is one of these solutions.
-Here’s an overview of four common challenges fleet-based nonprofits face, and how telematics technology helps to overcome them.
+Addressing key nonprofit challenges requires investment in technology solutions, like telematics, that can help nonprofits deliver maximum ROI.
+Here’s an overview of four critical challenges fleet-based nonprofits face, and how telematics technology helps to overcome them.

-• Vehicle History: Vehicle history (breadcrumb) reports show routes taken and can also help uncover patterns related to inefficient or out-of-the way routes.
+• Vehicle history: Vehicle history (breadcrumb) reports show routes taken, helping to uncover patterns related to inefficient or out-of-the way routes.

-• Live Map: Map view provides a view of the entire fleet on one screen at the same time.
-Nonprofits can instantly see where all vehicles are at any given moment.
+• Live map: The live map view on the dashboard provides a view of the entire fleet on one screen at the same time.
+Nonprofits can see where all vehicles are at any given moment in near-real time.

 • Geofencing: Geofences can monitor specific areas of interest and highlight specific activity within that area.
-Nonprofits can also create geofences as a way to clarify for drivers what areas are off limits.
+Nonprofits can create geofences to clarify for drivers what areas are off limits and receive an alert if a vehicle is taken somewhere unauthorized.

-• Routing & Planning: Using route optimization and planning software, nonprofits can electronically plan and sequence job assignments to plan efficient use of driver’s time, fuel, and miles driven (to reduce wear and tear on each vehicle).
+• Routing and planning: Using route planning software, nonprofits can electronically plan and sequence job assignments to plan efficient use of driver’s time, fuel and miles driven to reduce wear and tear on each vehicle.

 For a nonprofit, reputation is everything and safety is a top priority.
-Drivers operating fleet vehicles in a less than desirable manner can put themselves and the general public at risk.
-And since those vehicles are tied to the organization, aggressive or unsafe driving can have a negative effect on a nonprofit’s brand image and impact its ability to carry out its mission.
+Harsh driving behaviors can put both drivers and the public at risk.
+Additionally, since those vehicles are tied to the organization, aggressive or unsafe driving can have a negative effect on a nonprofit’s image and impact its ability to carry out its mission.
 Nonprofits need a better way to manage and coach driver behavior and help facilitate safe driving protocols.

-Telematics technology monitors driver behavior, giving nonprofits a window into whether riskier behaviors like speeding, harsh braking and hard cornering are taking place.
-Nonprofit managers can run reports to uncover driving trends or specific driving instances, use system data to improve driver coaching, and create alerts to get automatically notified if an unsafe driving incident occurs.
-They can also take advantage of specific features to curb undesirable or risky driving habits, these include:
+Telematics technology monitors driver behavior, giving nonprofits a window into whether harsh driving events like speeding, harsh braking and hard cornering are taking place.
+Nonprofit managers can run reports, receive alerts and review video to review driving trends or a specific driving event.
+AI Dashcams can even help automatically alert drivers if an unsafe driving incident occurs.
+Managers can use this system data to improve driver habits through coaching and discussion.
+Alerts and reports can include:

 • Scorecards

-Nonprofit budgets are tight and positive cashflow is not guaranteed.
-That’s why managing operating expenses, including those related to fleet vehicles, is particularly critical for nonprofit organizations.
-However, this requires detailed oversight into vehicle maintenance, fuel usage, labor costs and more.
-And most nonprofits lack the time, and manpower, to track this information manually.
-This is where technology comes in.
+For most if not all nonprofit organizations, budgets are tight.
+That’s why managing operating expenses, including those related to fleet vehicles, is critical.
+This requires detailed oversight into vehicle maintenance, fuel usage, labor costs and more.
+Plus, many nonprofits lack the time and workforce to track this information manually.
+This is where telematics technology comes in.

-Telematics technology can help nonprofits keep track of the little, and big, facets related to operating fleet vehicles economically and efficiently, including excessive idling, inefficient routing, routine maintenance and safety inspections.
+A telematics system can help nonprofits keep track of the data related to operating fleet vehicles economically and efficiently, including excessive idling, inefficient routing, routine maintenance and safety inspections.
 To gain a better handle on vehicle cost management, nonprofits can take advantage of:

-• Vehicle maintenance and scheduling systems: Provide comprehensive maintenance tracking and preventative scheduling to help increase equipment uptime.
+• Vehicle maintenance and scheduling systems: Provide comprehensive maintenance tracking and preventative scheduling to help boost equipment uptime.
 Generate vehicle maintenance alerts for your own service department or local dealer and monitor vehicle usage.
-Help improve the accuracy of your preventative maintenance program to control costs.
+Supporting the accuracy of your preventative maintenance program can help control costs and reduce downtime.

 Challenge 4: Providing proof of services performed